 Examples of tasks carried out in the analysis stage are:

-- Review of current development process and tools
+- Reviewing the current development process and tool chain

-- Conduct an ISO 26262 gap analysis to identify missing activities and tools
+ISO 26262 Gap Analysis to identify missing development or safe-guarding activities

-- Develop a roadmap for an ISO 26262-compliant development process
+- Developing and prioritizing a roadmap for defining and implementing an ISO 26262-compliant development process

-- Graphical process maps describing the activities to be carried out in a comprehensive way
+- Graphical process maps that provide an overview of the activities to be carried out

-- A process overview including prerequisites and inputs for each process step
+- Comprehensive definition including goals, prerequisites, and inputs for each process step

-- Roles and tools involved in the individual activities
+- Definition of roles and tools involved in the individual activities

-- General patterns for automotive control function design with Simulink® and TargetLink®
+- General pattern for automotive control function design with Simulink

 - Model interface design